 Who doesn’t want to go on a slow Sunday drive with their pup?
 Windows down, breeze running through your hair, and your best friend’s taking in the scents with their nose out the window and their tongue hanging out.
 To understand the best methods to travel with your pooch, check out Prudent Pet’s guide.

-Dangers of cars with dogs
+The Dangers of Driving with Dogs

 If you ever see a dog in a parked car, make sure to follow these protocols.